nelsonrojasn/pin/README.md

 - If you need to create classes for handling logic, please put them inside pin/libs folder.
 - Partials must be created in the pin/partials folder.

+## Utility clases

-There is a database class included inside the pin/libs (the Db class) that allow you to query and modify data in a database.
+There is a database class included inside the pin/libs (the **Db class**) that allow you to query and modify data in a database.

-To handle session variables, you can use the Session class that is placed in the same folder of Db class.
+To handle session variables, you can use the **Session class** that is placed in the same folder of Db class.

-Finally, there is a class to handle post and get requests elements: the Request class (in the same previous folder)
+Finally, there is a class to handle post and get requests elements: the **Request class** (in the same previous folder)

-The global class Load allow you to "load" different contents inside the pages or even in classes or views.
+The global class **Load** allow you to "include" different contents inside the pages or even in classes or views.

 Last, but not least, there are a set of functions that supporting write less code for loading css, js, draw forms, and other html ussesful elements.